Kurorin-fs/Kuro_B787-8_Installer/index.md

 - All Soundpacks released before AAU2 Update(1.33.8.0,  Date: June 23th, 2023) are no longer compatible.
 (So if you’re FTSim user, you need to update Soundpacks to v1.47(v1.49?) or later)
 - Disable Custom SoundPack in the Installer and reinstall B787-8
-- (Btw, Third party Soundpacks are bot supported by me.)
+  >(Keep in mind that third party Soundpacks are bot supported by me.)
 </details>

 <details><summary><strong>Liveries are broken</strong></summary>

-- Converting liveries from the installer would help you - (Btw, Third party Liveries are not supported by me.)
+- Converting liveries from the installer would help you
+  >(Keep in mind that third party Liveries are not  supported by me.)

 </details>